 (Photos of my daughter & I)

-I attended four colleges to complete my undergraduate degree, and worked thirty five jobs to get the money for it Six months before graduating from the University of Tennessee my parents divorced.
-Two years later my father died at 52.
-I missed having him around as a mentor and coach.
-Before dying he was named "Top" field engineer in America for Bendix.
-My dad was very smart, and a good father, except when he drank.
-He always cheered for me in Pop Warner football, when I hit my first home run in Little League, as the pitcher with the most wins and home runs in Pony League, and at the Kumquat Bowl Championship in Junior High, I was quarterback, and we won.
-I loved my dad, but did not understand what a "professional drinker" he was and how it affected his job, my mom and his relationship with me, my brother and sister.
-At age 17 my brother dropped out of school, joined the Air Force and for the next twenty years I rarely saw him.
+I attended four colleges to complete my undergraduate degree and worked thirty five jobs to get the money to pay for it.
+Six months before graduating from the University of Tennessee my father died at age fifty two.
+From then on I missed having him around as a mentor and coach.
+When I was growing up he always cheered for me at Pop Warner football games, when I hit my first home run in Little League, as the pitcher with the most wins and home runs in Pony League, and at the Kumquat Bowl Championship for junior high school,played at the Citrus Bowl.
+Dad was also, in my opinion, very smart, and a good father, except when he drank.
+I loved him but I did not understand what a professional drinker he was and how it affected his job, my mom and his relationship with my brother and sister.
+At age seventeen my brother dropped out of school, joined the Air Force and for the next twenty years I rarely saw him.
 My sister married early, divorced, and remarried the same man, and was married, until he passed away in 2015.

-"What you can conceive and believe, you can achieve, with the help of GOD,
+"What you can conceive and believe, you can achieve, with the help of GOD"

 and of course